svar-widgets/toolbar/readme.md

 npm install wx-svelte-toolbar
 ```

-To use the SVAR Core for Svelte 4:
+To use the SVAR Toolbar for Svelte 4:

 ```
 npm install wx-svelte-toolbar@1.3.0